 Of course, a landlord’s job requires a lot more than property maintenance.
-The fostering and growing of positive relationships between yourself and the people who rent living space in your property is hugely important.
+The fostering and growing of positive relationships between yourself and the people who rent your property is hugely important.
 It’s likely you have many different personalities to deal with.
 But knowing how to manage them all in an effort to bring about high-quality living situations for everyone involved is the key to being a top-of-the-line landlord.

 Here are three ways to develop and maintain strong landlord/tenant relationships:

-Hiring manages have the tough task of composing job postings, reading resumes and conducting job interviews – all in the name of locating the perfect fits for their companies.
+Hiring managers have the tough task of composing job postings, reading resumes and conducting job interviews – all in the name of locating the perfect fits for their companies.
 Recruitment experts will tell you that expert hiring practices involve a vetting process that seeks to find individuals who mesh well within a company’s culture – not just trying to find people with ample skills and experience.

 Your job as a landlord should not just entail doing your own background checks on potential tenants, but also include a process by which you gauge the personalities of the people showing interest in your rental property.
 According to Imperial Properties, “not only does this afford you the opportunity to review a potential tenant’s credit history, references and background, but meeting with your tenant prior to leasing will also allow you the ability to establish expectations for both parties early in your relationship.
 This helps build trust and understanding from day one.”

-2. Be Easy To Access
+2. Be accessible

 Developing and maintaining strong relationships with your tenants has a lot to do with how much they’re able to trust you.
 As is often said, trust is the cornerstone of any strong relationship.
 And a big part of gaining trust is being accessible.
 Make it known, to each of your tenants, the times that are best to reach you and be sure to provide various methods of contact.